Experts in EPR Waste management

 next arrownext arrow

-Working to Help Establish a Sustainable Waste Management System for South Africa Since 2008
+Working towards Sustainable Waste Management Systems for South Africa Since 2008

 The EPR Waste Association of South Africa (eWASA) is a registered Producer Responsibility Organisation (PRO) with The Department of Forestry, Fisheries and the Environment (DFFE) for the Electrical and Electronic Equipment (EEE), Lighting, Portable Batteries, Lubricant Oils and Paper and Packaging Sectors.